 Lose weight by following a special diet.

-Stop taking certain medications, including aspirin and anti-inflammatories.
-Ask your surgeon what medications to continue taking.
+Stop taking certain medicines, including aspirin and anti-inflammatories.
+Ask your surgeon what medicines to continue taking.
 Be sure to mention any herbs or supplements you take.

 Not binge on food before surgery.

 Your surgeon begins the surgery by making one or more incisions in your abdomen.
-For a laparoscopic procedure, several small incisions are made.
-During the procedure, surgical instruments are inserted through these small incisions and the surgeon operates by looking at the organs on a video monitor.
-For open surgery (also called laparotomy), one large incision is made.
+For a laparoscopic procedure, several small incisions (port sites) are made.
+During the procedure, surgical instruments and a tiny camera are put through small tubes placed in these small incisions.
+The surgeon operates by looking at the organs on a video monitor.
+For open surgery (laparotomy), the surgeon makes one large incision.
 Before surgery, your surgeon will explain what type of incisions you may have.

 As you recover from surgery, you will be moved to a hospital room.
 You will be asked to be active as soon as you can.
 This helps speed your recovery.
+You will start with liquid nutrition and slowly be started back on soft foods as your body recovers from surgery.
 You will also be asked to do breathing exercises.
 These help keep your lungs healthy.
 X-ray tests may be done to check your progress.
 As you gain strength, you will start a liquid diet.
 Your team will tell you when you’re ready to go home.